TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 3. Training & Testing the Model
 4. Creating Example Video

 **Prerequisites:**  You must have a unix/linux system with at least one GPU (otherwise training will take days!), Python 3.5 or higher with OpenCV and MoviePy installed.
-This demonstration was successfully performed using an AWS EC2 g3.4large instance based on the Machine learning image.
+This demonstration was successfully performed using an AWS EC2 g3.4large instance based on the AWS Machine Learning image.

 ### Installing Darknet